axondeepseg/axondeepseg/docs/source/documentation.rst

                     If no pixel size is specified, a **pixel_size_in_micrometer.txt** file needs to be added to the image folder path ( that file should contain a single float number corresponding to the resolution of the image, i.e. the pixel size).
 The pixel size in that file will be used for the segmentation.

 -as AXONSHAPE        Axon shape
                     **circle:** Axon shape is considered as circle.
-In this case, diameter using equivalent diameter.
+In this case, diameter is computed using equivalent diameter.
                     **ellipse:** Axon shape is considered as an ellipse.
-In this case, diameter is computed using ellipse minor axis
+In this case, diameter is computed using ellipse minor axis.
                     The default axon shape is set to **circle**.

 -f FILENAME         Name of the excel file in which the morphometrics file will be stored.